 What is Zyban, Wellbutrin and Bupropion?

 The drug is manufactured by GlaxoSmithKline (GSK) and has been used for treatment of depression and to assist in quitting smoking.
-Women who have used the drug while pregnant and whose babies developed heart defects should seek the advice of an attorney board certified as a specialist in personal injury trial law, such as Michael P. Fleming and Associates.
+Women who have used the drug while pregnant and whose babies developed heart defects should seek the advice of an attorney board certified as a specialist in personal injury trial law firm, such as Michael P. Fleming and Associates.